Incheon: Sports

-The K League 1 team Incheon United FC.

-The Incheon team was known to have a popular rivalry against former Bucheon SK (now Jeju United), due to the teams' close geographical relationship.
+The K League 1 team Incheon United FC was founded in 2003.
+The club was known to have a rivalry against former Bucheon SK (now Jeju SK FC) due to the teams' close geographical relationship.
 The K4 League team FC Namdong is based in the Namdong District of Incheon.

-The WK League team is named Hyundai Steel Red Angels.
+The WK League women's team is called the Hyundai Steel Red Angels.